Best Things to do in Lisbon: Complete City Guide

 Baixa is great if you’re looking for more upmarket, luxury hotels, stylish shopping and high-end restaurants.
 Look for a hotel in Alfama if you want to stay in the most picturesque district in Lisbon and the historical soul of the city.
 If you’re here for the nightlife, find a hotel in Bairro Alto.

-Wherever you stay, they are all within close walking distance of each other and the main sights and attractions.
+Wherever you stay, you’ll be within close walking distance of other districts and the top things to do in Lisbon.

 What currency do I need for Lisbon?

 You will need the Euro for Lisbon.
-At the time of writing 1 USD is approximately 0.88c
+At the time of writing 1 USD is approximately 0.90 EUR.

 What plug do I need for Lisbon?

-Like most countries in Europe, you will need either type C or F. Both of these have two round pins.
+Like most countries in Europe, you’ll need either type C or F. Both have two round pins.